-Minister of Children and Youth
+Minister of Children, Youth, and Young Adults

 Amy Armstrong has spent 14 years in the Triangle, much of that time supporting families of young children.
 She has worked in Durham and Orange counties with both Early Head Start and Child Care Services Association.
 This work has given her insight into child development as well as knowledge of our geographical area.
 She currently works for HELP (Health Equipment Loan Program), a non-profit that loans out durable medical equipment in Durham at no cost.
 She has served in a variety of lay leadership capacities at Watts Street Baptist Church in Durham and is known for her love of scripture and pursuit of justice.